Tselale2002/Bright-Coffee-Shop-Sales-Analysis-/README.md

 **2. SQL-Based Transformation in Snowflake**

--Data Type Correction: Replaced commas in unit_price and cast to FLOAT
+- Data Type Correction: Replaced commas in unit_price and cast to FLOAT

--Revenue Calculation: total_amount = unit_price * transaction_qty
+- Revenue Calculation: total_amount = unit_price * transaction_qty

 **Aggregated Metrics: Added KPIs such as:**

--number_of_units_sold
+- number_of_units_sold

--number_of_transactions
+- number_of_transactions

--number_of_stores
+- number_of_stores

 **Date Derivation:**

--Extracted day and month names from transaction_date
+- Extracted day and month names from transaction_date

 CASE statements were used to categorize the following: